Malaysia told to stop 'policing' women's clothing with dress code plan

 Mujahid Yusof Rawa, a minister who oversees religious affairs, told parliament this week that the guidelines are meant to protect Muslim women who wish to wear to headscarves or other Islamic garb.

 Islamic groups have previously complained about policies at some hotels that reportedly banned female frontline staff from wearing headscarves.
-Some groups have also criticised female flight attendent uniforms as being too tight and un-Islamic.
+Some groups have also criticized female flight attendant uniforms as being too tight and un-Islamic.

-The leading rights group Sisters in Islam said the government should, instead of focusing on women’s clothing, prioritise eliminating discrimination to protect women from “injustices and bigotry”.
+The leading rights group Sisters in Islam said the government should, instead of focusing on women’s clothing, prioritize eliminating discrimination to protect women from “injustices and bigotry”.

 “It is not right to try to control what women wear,” said spokeswoman Majidah Hashim.

-Siti Zailah Yusoff, a female lawmaker from the conservative Pan-Malaysian Islamic Party, who is in favour of a dress code, said on Twitter that covering up is an “obligation” under Islam.
+Siti Zailah Yusoff, a female lawmaker from the conservative Pan-Malaysian Islamic Party, who is in favor of a dress code, said on Twitter that covering up is an “obligation” under Islam.

 The latest controversy has re-ignited a debate about rising conservatism and gender inequality in Malaysia, which was ranked 104 out of 144 countries in the World Economic Forum’s 2017 Gender Gap Index after scoring poorly on political empowerment.